Mohs Surgeons Leading the Future:

 Email Completed Applications: firstname.lastname@example.org

 Questions?
-Questions about the application may be directed to Emily Thurow at firstname.lastname@example.org or (414) 347-1103.
+Questions about the application may be directed to Emily Knippel at email@example.com or (414) 347-1103.

-The American College of Mohs Surgery Foundation will pilot a one-year leadership program in 2021: Mohs Surgeons Leading the Future.
-The duration of the program is from the 2021 to the 2022 Annual Meetings.
-The program will accept up to six participants in the pilot year.
+The American College of Mohs Surgery Foundation invites applications for a one-year leadership program: Mohs Surgeons Leading the Future.
+The duration of the program is from the 2022 to the 2023 Annual Meetings.
+The program will accept up to six participants this year.
+Participants will learn valuable leadership skills, gain exposure to the leadership and strategic goals of ACMS, and have a seasoned Mohs surgeon leader as a mentor.
+This program requires a time commitment for travel and training.
 Most costs to participate will be provided by the ACMS Foundation.

 - An additional program goal is to increase the racial and ethnic diversity, as well as the presence of individuals from other groups that have previously been underrepresented, in the ACMS leadership pipeline.
 Applications are strongly encouraged from ACMS members of color and ethnic diversity and those with diverse backgrounds and identities.